mfridman/interpolate/README.md

 - `${parameter?[word]}`

-  - **Indicate Error if Null or Unset.** If parameter is unset, the expansion of word (or a message indicating it is unset if word is omitted) shall be returned as an error.
+  - **Indicate Error if Null.** If parameter is unset, the expansion of word (or a message indicating it is unset if word is omitted) shall be returned as an error.

 - `${parameter:?[word]}`

   - **Indicate Error if Null or Unset.** If parameter is unset or null, the expansion of word (or a message indicating it is unset if word is omitted) shall be returned as an error.

+    > [!WARNING]
-  - **Note:** This is not currently supported
+    > This is not currently supported

 ## Prior work